Anne Geneviève de Bourbon: Early life

 Anne Geneviève was the only daughter of Henri de Bourbon, Prince of Condé, and his wife Charlotte Marguerite de Montmorency, and the sister of Louis, Grand Condé.
-She was born in the prison of the Château of Vincennes into which her father and mother had been thrown for opposition to Marshal d'Ancre, the favourite of Marie de' Medici, who was then regent during the minority of Louis XIII.
+She was born in the prison of the Château of Vincennes into which her father and mother had been thrown for opposition to Concino Concini, the favourite of Marie de' Medici, who was then regent during the minority of Louis XIII.

 She was educated with great strictness in the convent of the Carmelites in the Rue Saint-Jacques in Paris.
-Her early years were clouded by the execution of Henri of Montmorency, her mother's only brother, for intriguing against Richelieu in 1632, and that of her mother's cousin the Count François de Montmorency-Bouteville for duelling in 1635; but her parents made their peace with Richelieu, and being introduced into society in 1635 she soon became one of the stars of the Hôtel de Rambouillet, at that time the center of all that was learned, witty, and gay in France.
+Her early years were clouded by the execution of Henri of Montmorency, her mother's only brother, for intriguing against Cardinal Richelieu in 1632, and that of her mother's cousin the Count François de Montmorency-Bouteville for duelling in 1635; but her parents made their peace with Richelieu, and being introduced into society in 1635 she soon became one of the stars of the Hôtel de Rambouillet, at that time the center of all that was learned, witty, and gay in France.